 The Aquaculture Plan will be reviewed after short term, medium term and long term milestones (three years, five years, 10 years) or as it progresses based on achievement of milestones and any need to amend it based on need and the status of industry growth.

-An annual update on the actions will be provided to the Minister for Fisheries and ACWA.
+An annual update on the actions will be provided to the Jobs and Economic Diversification Cabinet Sub Committee; and ACWA.
 The Director General, DPIRD may also convey an annual meeting to brief relevant Directors General on progress.